AMSAT-NA/PacSatFSKBoard/NOTES.md

 Move L27 down a bit to give it more space between the inductors around it.

+Change the part number for the MRAM chips.
+The ones on the boards now are 1.8V chips.
+Surprisingly, they work just fine, but we need to get the right chips on there eventually.
+Right part number is AS3016204-0108X0PSAY.

+The power input pins are a little inconvenient, it would have been better if I had used a standard 2-pin connector instead of two separate pins.
+I guess you could also just use the pins on the PC104 connector, too.

+Add an inductor and a new U.FL connector between the PA and the output filter so they can be more easily isolated.

+The debug port and the serial interface are too close together.
+Separate them out a bit.
+Also, make the serial port a right-angle connector so it can be used when in the board stack.
+The JTAG connector appears to have enough room.

 # Not going to do